KittyGiraudel/site/_posts/2021-02-17-hiding-content-responsibly.md

 - Accessible: depends
 - Element + children focusable: yes (⚠️)

-**Verdict:** ✋ Shady and inconsistent, so don’t except maybe for visual animations purposes.
+**Verdict:** ✋ Shady and inconsistent, so don’t use it except maybe for visual animations purposes.

 ## The `transform: scale(0)` declaration